COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: SOM Training With HZ-AGN Intrinsic Magnitudes

 For physical parameter estimation, predictions for stellar mass, SFR, sSFR, and age slightly improved.
 However, the prediction for redshift improved significantly, especially in the higher redshift bins, as seen in Figure \ref{fig:redshift_sim_noerr}, compared to the SOM trained on magnitudes with errors shown in Figure \ref{fig:redshift_sim}.
-This improvement suggests that the diversity in magnitudes introduced by simulated observational errors limits the SOM's ability to cluster galaxies effectively, leading to greater dispersion, particularly in redshift estimation.